martdegraaf/martdegraaf.github.io/content/posts/Add-properties-for-consuming-apps-to-a-nuget-package.md

 ---
-title: "Add properties for consuming apps to a nuget package"
+title: "Add project properties for consuming apps to a nuget package"
 date: 2022-10-19T18:00:00+02:00
 publishdate: 2022-10-19T00:00:00+02:00
 draft: false
 author: ["Mart de Graaf"]
-tags: ["Nuget", ".NET"]
+tags: ["Nuget", ".NET", "csproj"]
-summary: This article explains how to make a
+summary: This article explains how to add consuming project properties to a nuget package.
+Those project properties will be used in the consuming apps.
 ShowToc: true
 ---
 # Introduction
-For a recent project, I wanted to add a property to the consumers from within my nuget package.
+For a recent project, I wanted to add a property to the consuming applications from within my nuget package.
+This prevents  making a pull request for every consuming application with a .csproj change.

-For this case i am making a Nuget package with the ID: `MyProject.ExampleNuget`, so replace that value for your project.
+Please note in this example the Nuget package has the ID: `MyProject.ExampleNuget`, so replace that value for your nuget package.
+The consuming application is `MyProject.ConsumingWebApi`.

 ## Nuget file structure
 ```